life-itself/intentional-communities/README.md

 An open database of intentional communities.
 Research oriented and largely historical.

-For a current database of see https://ic.org/
+For a current database of intentional communities see https://ic.org/

 ## Oved: Two Hundred Years of American Communes